han97lister/QA-Practical-Project/README.md

 Here is a visual representation of the relationship between my services:
 ![services][services]

-As part of the minimum requirement, I needed to demonstrate a change in all four services and these
+As part of the minimum requirement, I needed to demonstrate a change in all four services and for this I decided:
+* Service 1: Change the name - Special number addition
+* Service 2: Change to lowercase letters
+* Service 3: Random special number
+* Service 4: A lot bigger prizes on offer, depending on the special number
+These changes will not be made manually, instead using Webhooks which automatically start to rebuild and deploy an application once a commit is made to my repository.
+This allows my app to be edited whilst constantly staying live for users.

 ### **Architecture**
 #### **Architecture Plan**